TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/TrueNAS-Core.md

 ## Create your user(s)

 We'll need to create a user (or users if you're using individual user accounts per service) on TrueNAS that matches the user and UID of the user you'll be mounting your share with.
-It's important that these match since we're not using the `Mapall` function that exist under the NFS Share options.
+It's important that these match since we're not using the `Mapall` function that exists under the NFS Share options.

 Navigate to Accounts -> Users, and click `Add` at the top right.

 You'll arrive at a configuration screen like the one shown below.
 Fill out `Full Name` and `Username` with the desired username, and set your `User ID` that you plan to use.

-You'll need to uncheck `New Primary Group` so you can manually populate `Primary Group` with the shared group you created in the previous step.
+Uncheck `New Primary Group` so you can manually populate `Primary Group` with the shared group you created in the previous step.
 In this example I'm using a GID of `1215` and a `Primary Group` name of `dockermedia`.
 Leave `Home Directory` as `/nonexistent`, and set `Disable Password` to `Yes`.
 Uncheck `Samba Authentication` and click `Submit` once complete. `Home Directory Permissions` aren't important as it's set to `/nonexistent`, and we won't ever be accessing it.

 ![truenas-user](images/truenas-user-options.png)

 !!! note

-    If you're using a single, shared user and group setup (1000:1000 is the common one) you can leave New Primary Group checked.
+    If you're using a single, shared user and group setup (1000:1000 is the common one), you can leave New Primary Group checked.
 Assuming there's not a group that already exists with GID 1000 it will create that group automatically with the same name as the user.

 ------

-## Dataset permissions
+## Dataset Permissions

 Now that we have a user and a group, we can set the permissions on the dataset.